About the course …

 How do I book a course?

-Complete our enrolment form, entrance test and send a deposit of GBP150 to
+Complete our enrolment form, entrance test and send a deposit of

-secure your place.
+GBP150 to secure your place.

 Do I need to pay a registration fee?

-No,we do not charge a registration fee.
+No, we do not charge a registration fee.

 Do I need to pay a deposit?

-Yes - a deposit of GBP150 will reserve your place and we can then send a
+Yes - a deposit of GBP150 will reserve your place and we can then send

-confirmation letter to assist with immigration procedures.
+a confirmation letter to assist with immigration procedures.

 How do I pay?

 You need to pay a deposit of £150 to secure your enrolment.
-The balance of
+The

-by Credit Card: see here for more information.
+Please see here for more information.

 Accommodation and Welfare